Readout electronics and data acquisition system of PandaX-4T experiment

 Figure.~\ref{daq_hd} illustrates the overall design of the PandaX-4T readout electronics and DAQ system.
 The system in situ is shown in Figure~\ref{daqphoto}.

 The whole system consists of three main parts.
-The first part includes self-designed PMT signal decoupling and amplification modules.
-The anode signal from each PMT is transmitted out of the detector together with the high voltage (HV) on the same coaxial cable.
-In addition, signals at the Dynode 8 of 14 PMTs, located in the central top and bottom PMT arrays, are readout using new PMT base boards~\cite{Zheng:2020kfp}.
-Each PMT signal is separated from the HV via a capacitive decoupling circuit, which is the same as the one used in previous PandaX experiments.
+The first part includes custom designed PMT signal decoupling and amplification modules.
+The anode signal from each PMT is transmitted to outside on the same coaxial cable which provides the PMT High Voltage (HV) bias.
+For future development, 14 PMTs are mounted on the new base boards~\cite{Zheng:2020kfp}, which have a new configuration of decoupling capacitors near the last several dynodes to extend the dynamic range and provide two readout signals at the anode and the eighth dynode.
+These PMTs are located in the central top and bottom PMT arrays.
+Their dynode signals are also transmitted to outside using coaxial cables.
+Each PMT signal from the anode or the dynode is separated from the HV via a capacitive decoupling circuit, which is the same as the one used in previous PandaX experiments.
 The decoupled signal is then amplified through a high-speed operational amplifier (ADI AD8009).
 This amplifier has very high slew rate (5.5 V/ns) and large bandwidth (700 MHz, G=2 at -3dB for small signals)~\cite{adi}.
 Thus the impact on the PMT signal shape is expected to be small.